 Slip and fall incidents account for 15% of all unintentional deaths, second only to car accidents.
 These types of accidents, which generally happen when a slick or uneven surface is uncared for, are common in my practice.
 Over the years, I’ve seen how even the slightest fall creates a world of uncertainty for victims.

 Premises liability isn’t optional.
 Property owners don’t get to choose whether they protect those who they invite into their domicile, especially if money is changing hands for services such as an overnight stay.
 It’s an unfortunate reality that so many people bring injury accidents to my office because a property owner simply didn’t care.

 Property owners are also liable for any amenities they offer, such as saunas or laundry facilities.
 They’re responsible for the structures they allow you to enter, meaning roofs that cave in on guests would be on their shoulders.

 Simply put, serious injuries happen when property owners choose negligence over sensibility in caring for their property.
 Most premises injuries are avoidable with simple precautions that some business owners simply don’t care to take.

-In personal injury law, an infinitesimal portion of claims settle inside court.
+In personal injury law, an infinitesimal portion of claims settles inside the court.
 Jury awards tend to be much greater, and most business owners know this.
-It makes good financial sense for them to meet our settlement demands, as opposed to those which may be imposed by California court.
+It makes good financial sense for them to meet our settlement demands, as opposed to those which may be imposed by the California court.